tnweaver/Operating-System-Preformance-Improvement-Tools/README.md

 ## Linux
 ### Description
 This will be the Linux Section and it will very depending on the flavor of linux you are using as well as the kernal.
-**Warning**
-All of the commands are shown from a Ubuntu Flavors/Kernel Example.
+- **Warning!!!** All of the commands are shown from a Ubuntu Flavors/Kernel Example.

 ## MacOS (Unix Variant)